 Multiplication and Division

-To understand multiplication and division, you need to recognize the three types of quantities involved: the total quantity (for example, 8 flowers), the number of equal groups (for example, 4 pots), and the size of each group (for example, 2 flowers per pot).
+To understand multiplication and division, one must recognize the three types of quantities involved: the total quantity (for example, 8 flowers), the number of equal groups (for example, 4 pots), and the size of each group (for example, 2 flowers per pot).

-In the problems presented to students, division is too often associated with only one sense, namely equal-sharing.
-The equal-grouping division is usually neglected.
-Equal-sharing division is when the total quantity and the number of groups are known and the size of the groups is unknown (for example, 3 students want to share 15 apples equally and we look for the number of apples each student will receive).
+In the problems presented to students, division is too often associated with only one type, namely equal-sharing (partitive division).
+Equal-grouping (quotative or measurement) division is usually neglected.
+With equal-sharing division, the total quantity and the number of groups are known and the size of the groups is unknown (for example, 3 students want to share 15 apples equally, we look for the number of apples each student will receive).

-Equal-grouping division is when the total quantity and the number of elements in each group (group size) are known and the number of groups is unknown (for example, we have 15 apples and we want to put them in bags, 3 apples per bag; we look for the number of bags we need).
+With equal-grouping division, the total quantity and the size of groups are known and the number of groups is unknown (for example, we have 15 apples and we want to put them in bags, 3 apples per bag; we look for the number of bags we need).

 It is essential that both types of situations be addressed, as they are the basis for the integration of other mathematical concepts.
 It is not necessary for students to know the names of the situation types, but it is essential that they have the opportunity to solve a variety of problem types, while using a variety of strategies.